-The surgery will be closed from 12:30pm on Wednesday 23rd July 2014 for clinical training.
-We will be reopening the doors at 8:00am on Thursday 24th July.
+The surgery will be closed from 6:30pm Friday 22nd August 2014 for the Late Summer Bank Holiday.
+We will be reopening the doors at 8am on Tuesday 26th August 2014.

 In the event of a medical emergency during these times of closure please telephone NHS111 by dialling 111.

 Lister Medical Centre is usually open Monday to Friday 8:00am to 6:30pm (closed Mondays 1:00pm to 2:00pm)

 A new prescription service is now available to patients of Lister Medical Centre.
 The Lister Prescription Service allows you to order your repeat prescription without having to visit the surgery or a pharmacy:

 This service is an additional choice to, and is independent of, existing local pharmacies.
 All repeat prescription services provided by the existing local pharmacies continue to be available for you to use if you prefer.

 If you would like to register for this service please pick up a leaflet from the Practice or register online.